New Lawsuit Seeks Budget Information D.C. Withholds – Though Required by Law to Be Published

 Attorneys for families of very young children in need of special education filed a lawsuit last week (18) in D.C.
 Superior Court to get documents showing funds for services to help with their disabilities.
 The records are requests sent to the mayor as part of the annual budget process.
 D.C. has failed to publish them and also denied direct requests.

 A section of the D.C.
-Freedom of Information Act requires budget requests to be available online.
-The legislature decided decades ago that these, among other basic agency records (staff, organization and policies, for example), should be posted to avoid the time and possible expense of a traditional FOIA request.
+Freedom of Information Act (FOIA) requires budget requests to be available online.
+The D.C.
+Council decided decades ago that these, among other basic agency records (staff, organization, regulations and policies, and opinions in cases decided in agency hearings) should be public so the public could follow the budget process and avoid the time and possible expense of a traditional FOIA request that can take a few days or many months.

 This action is the latest effort in the community to gain D.C. agency compliance with the mandatory publication part of the FOIA law.